10/24/2024

 Weather is the Driving Factor

-• The severity of infection that actually occurs is therefore largely determined by the favorability of weather conditions.
+• The severity of infection that actually occurs is largely determined by the favorability of weather conditions.

-• It is likely that the interaction between maturity timing and weather conditions was the primary determinant of seed quality problems in a given field.
+• Problems did not appear to be associated with any particular soybean maturity groups or varieties.
+It is likely that the interaction between maturity timing and weather conditions was the primary determinant of seed quality problems in a given field.

 • Soybean plants that are mature and weathering in the field under conditions favorable for disease are highly prone to infection.